euro-cordex/jsc-cordex/README.md

 # Physical data storage, data security and integrity

-- Data is on a RAID filesystem
+- Data is on a RAID filesystem.
-- jsc-cordex storage is part of the JSC storage infrastructure
+- jsc-cordex storage is part of the JSC storage infrastructure.
-- About 400TB storage is mounted to jsc-cordex
+- About 400TB storage is mounted to jsc-cordex.
-- Less than 100TB is available for CORDEX-CMIP6 (as of 2024-09)
+- Less than 100TB is available for CORDEX-CMIP6 (as of 2024-09).
-- Tape backups are done regularly
+- Tape backups are done regularly.
-- Groups are strongly advised to additionally keep local copies of their data, tools, analysis results at all times, there is no liability whatsoever by JSC
+- Groups are strongly advised to additionally keep local copies of their data, tools, analysis results at all times, there is no liability whatsoever by JSC.
-- It is advised to use checksums to make sure data transfers went OK and to allow for integrity checks in case of a system failure and later-on restaging from tape
+- It is advised to use checksums to make sure data transfers went OK and to allow for integrity checks in case of a system failure and later-on restaging from tape.

 # Formalisms

-There are two separate documents with Terms of Use and Privacy Policy information that all users need to accept prior to being granted access to the system or being added to the CORDEX-CMIP6 Linux group.
-These documents are provided via e-mail and are stored in the `$ROOTDIR_CDXCMIP6`.
+There are two separate documents with "Terms of Use" (LICENSE) and "Privacy Policy" (PRIVACY-STATEMENT) information that all users need to accept prior to being granted access to the system or being added to the CORDEX-CMIP6 Linux group.
+These documents are provided via e-mail and are stored in the `${ROOTDIR_CDXCMIP6}/READMEs` directory.

 # Acknowledgements